 - Locate the pushrod exit slot on the right side and left side of the fuselage.
-It is located slightly ahead and below the horizontal stabilizer. - Carefully cut away the covering material from the slot. - Working from inside the fuselage, slide the threaded end of the pushrod until it reaches the exit slot.
-Carefully reach in with a small screw driver and guide the pushrod out of the exit slot. - 4.
-Install the clevis into the two elevator pushrod.
-Make sure 6mm of thread shows inside the clevis. - The control horn should be mounted on the bottom, left side and right side of the elevator at the leading edge, in line with the elevator pushrod.

-6. Drill two holes through the elevator using the control horn as a guide and screw the control horn in place.
+It is located slightly ahead and below the horizontal stabilizer. - 2.
+Carefully cut away the covering material from the slot. - Working from inside the fuselage, slide the threaded end of the pushrod until it reaches the exit slot.
+Carefully reach in with a small screw driver and guide the pushrod out of the exit slot. - Install the clevis into the two elevator pushrod.
+Make sure 6mm of thread shows inside the clevis. - The control horn should be mounted on the bottom, left side and right side of the elevator at the leading edge, in line with the elevator pushrod. - 6.
+Attach clevis to the hole in the control horn.
+Install a silicone tube on the clevis. - Connect the two elevator pushrod using the metal domino. - Locate one nylon servo arm, and using wire cutters, remove all but one of the arms.
+Using a 2mm drill bit, enlarge the third hole out from the center to accommodate the elevator pushrod wire.